adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/page/v2/page/README.md

 ## Component Policy Configuration Properties
 The following configuration properties are used:

-1. `./clientlibs` - allows the definition of a list of client libraries to be loaded by the pages associated with this policy configuration
+1. `./clientlibs` - allows definition of a list of client libraries to be loaded by the pages associated with this policy configuration
-2. `./clientlibsJsHead` - allows the definition of client libraries for which JavaScript is specifically intended to be loaded in the document head (JavaScript only) of pages associated with this policy configuration
+2. `./clientlibsJsHead` - allows definition of client libraries for which JavaScript is specifically intended to be loaded in the document head (JavaScript only) of pages associated with this policy configuration
-3. `./appResourcesClientlib` - allows the definition of the client library that is used to serve web resources such as favicons
+3. `./appResourcesClientlib` - allows definition of the client library that is used to serve web resources such as favicons

 ## Edit Dialog Properties
 The following properties are written to JCR for this Page component and are expected to be available as `Resource` properties: